silaasdantas/silaasdantas/README.md

 -->
 I'm software developer with more than 6 years of experience.

-- 🌱 I’m currently learning Python, AWS, AZURE e Kubernetes
+- 🌱 I’m currently learning Python, AWS, AZURE and Kubernetes
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/silaasdantas/)